lambdaclass/lambdaclass_hacking_learning_path/README.md

 Keep in mind that feedback, regardless of which direction it's going in, is affected by this power dynamic.
 This is why:

 1. **Your own performance has to be solid**.
 In other words, you should consistently prove your competence and deliver valuable outcomes.
-2. **You have to know what you are talking about.** You have to know what you are talking about.
-The quickest way to lose credibility is by presenting unthought-out or half-formed opinions.
+2. **You have to know what you are talking about.** The quickest way to lose credibility is by presenting unthought-out or half-formed opinions.

 References:
 - [How to Give Negative Feedback to Your Peers, Boss, or Direct Reports](https://hbr.org/2023/04/how-to-give-negative-feedback-to-your-peers-boss-or-direct-reports)